The LifeRing Organization

 For LifeRing organizational documents, see below.

-The LifeRing Service Center in Oakland, CA. performs worldwide information & referral and other services for the meetings.
+The LifeRing Service Center performs worldwide information & referral and other services for the meetings.
 LifeRing Press publishes books, brochures, and other media.
 LifeRing Inc., a California nonprofit corporation with 501(c)(3) charitable tax-exempt status, owns the LifeRing service marks and is responsible for finances.
 A nine-member Board of Directors, composed of alcoholics/addicts with a minimum of two years clean and sober, oversees the corporation and provides worldwide coordination needed.

 LifeRing is a freestanding organization.
 LifeRing is not affiliated with any other organization and is independent financially, legally, organizationally and in every other way.
 LifeRing is supported by meetings that forward proceeds from passing the basket, literature sales, and by individual donations.
 The Executive Director, Officers, Board Members, and LifeRing convenors are all unpaid volunteers.
 There is a part-time paid staffer who works in the office.

 Members of the LifeRing Board of Directors are:

 - Dan Carrigan, San Francisco, CA. Dan provides workshop programs for non-profits across the United States.
 Elected in 2014, to fill out a vacant one-year term.
 Dan has been re-elected twice to the board.
 His term ends in 2021.
 Currently, he is serving as board chair.